 9. The time when Tantric or Ameti fertility is at its height

-The Kamakhya temple or Assam is considered to be the earliest seat of powerful tantric power who introduced to the mystic world the path to righteous psychic power.
-During the Ambubachi Mela one can see an array of “Babas” and “Nanga Sadhus” coming from various parts of the country meditating at the Kamakhya Temple invoking their inner psychic power through intense meditation and yoga pulling huge curious crowds to see their miraculous powers.
+The Kamakhya temple or Assam is considered to be the earliest seat of powerful tantric power that introduced to the mystic world the path to righteous psychic power.
+During the Ambubachi Mela, one can see an array of “Babas” and “Nanga Sadhus” coming from various parts of the country meditating at the Kamakhya Temple invoking their inner psychic power through intense meditation and yoga pulling huge curious crowds to see their miraculous powers.
 The “babas” consider Ambubachi Mela the ripe time to increase their tantric powers and hence seek blessings from the bleeding Goddess.

 10. Local myths and legends

-Another less heard myth about the Bleeding goddess is that the spot where the present Kamakhya temple stands were the spot where Goddess Sati’s yoni fell after which the hill turned blue hence the name Nilachal (Blue Mountains).
+Another less-heard myth about the Bleeding goddess is that the spot where the present Kamakhya temple stands were the spot where Goddess Sati’s yoni fell after which the hill turned blue hence the name Nilachal (Blue Mountains).
 Though the origin of the temple is under debate, locale folklore states that the original temple was built by Kamdev the god of love after he was cursed by Lord Shiva who with the help of the celestial architect Lord Vishwakarma built the original temple hence the name Kamakhya.
-Though this myth holds very less relevance in present terms.
+Though this myth holds very little relevance in present terms.

-While we might be celebrating the power of Goddess Shakti and her powerful energy to nurture her devotees while revering her as the supreme goddess of virility, yet her legends and myths hold less importance in the lives of the common people who still keep women secluded from the society during her menstrual cycle.
+While we might be celebrating the power of Goddess Shakti and her powerful energy to nurture her devotees while revering her as the supreme goddess of virility, yet her legends and myths hold less importance in the lives of the common people who still keep women secluded from society during her menstrual cycle.
 It is high time that we start venerating womanhood in unison and stop attaching the age-old social stigma to the fascinating energy of women which helps the world move on.